 Because the United States market is large and safe, many foreign companies and banks choose to issue bonds in this country to raise capital.
 Yankee bonds are issued in the United States by foreign companies and banks, but are underwritten by a United States syndicate, and are sold in the United States and pay interest semi-annually in U.S. dollars.
 They are also registered with the Securities and Exchange Commission (SEC), so they are much like domestic bonds.
 Many Yankee bonds are sovereign or sovereign-guaranteed issues, so they are of high credit quality.
 Supranational agencies and Canadian companies and agencies have been the major issuers of Yankee bonds.
 The size of the Yankee bond market increased substantially after the abolition of the interest equalization tax (effective 1963-1974), which taxed U.S. buyers of foreign securities.

-The Euro medium-term note is similar to the Eurodollar bond, but is issued in different currencies and maturities under a single agreement.
+The Euro medium-term note is like the Eurodollar bond, but is issued in different currencies and maturities under a single agreement.

 Emerging Market Debt: Brady bonds and Aztec bonds